Stockholm Gay Travel

 Gay Stockholm: Hotels & Where to Stay

-Renting a Gamla Stan vacation apartment will give you a fantastic, local experience.
-There are tons of lofty spaces with windows that open up directly onto the streets below.
+I stayed in a Gamla Stan vacation apartment and loved having such a fantastic local experience.
+There are tons of lofty spaces available in this part of the city, many with windows that open up directly onto the streets below.
 They’re often much cheaper than standard hotels, too.

 Stockholm Gay Friendly Hotels

-Hotel Diplomat is one of the most picturesque and centrally located LGBT friendly hotels in Stockholm.
+Hotel Diplomat is one of the most picturesque and centrally located gay friendly Stockholm hotels.
 I walked past this hotel several times while exploring the riverfront.
 Hotel Diplomat is just to the north of the city center in the trendy Ostermalm neighborhood.

 Radisson Blu Hotels